navidsalehipour/navid-shop/README.md

-# navid-shop
+# Navid shop
-Shopping system based on django
+Navid is a shopping system based on Django.